mesonbuild/meson/docs/markdown/Creating-OSX-packages.md

 macdeployqt myapp.app -executable=myapp.app/Contents/MacOS/myapp
 ```

-This copies the needed Qt libaries to the correct subfolders within `myapp.app`.
+This copies the needed Qt libraries to the correct subfolders within `myapp.app`.
 The `-executable=myapp.app/Contents/MacOS/myapp` argument is
 to automatically alter the search path of the executable
 `myapp.app/Contents/MacOS/myapp` for the Qt libraries.
 One can also pass the `-dmg`